Dakshatajain/Twitter-Sentiment-Analysis-Python/Readme.md

 __Objective__:

 This project is done as a part of coursework.
 It uses Twitter to understand how people are feeling about any given topic.
 For the purpose of this analysis the topic chosen is 'MondayMotivation'.
 It includes a script for the following:
-1. Stream tweets of particular user/hashtag/term
+* Stream tweets of particular user/hashtag/term and store it in a text file.
-2. Store entire tweets of a user in a txt file
-3. Perform sentimental analysis on a tweet and identify most frequent positive and negative words for a topic
+* Perform sentimental analysis on a tweet and identify most frequent positive and negative words for a topic.

 __Data Overview__: